-Paz was raised in Tbilisi, Georgia, in the early 1980s.
-From an early age, she took inspiration from her physicist parents, accompanying them on visits to a mountaintop observatory and playing with computers in the lab.
-But her peripatetic childhood was far from idyllic, unfolding in surroundings where sectarian violence was distressingly common.
-At the age of 10, she immigrated to Israel, where her parents pursued postdoctoral stints at the University of Tel Aviv.
-Soon after the family arrived, the Persian Gulf War broke out, with Paz witnessing the war’s terrifying toll and facing the ever-present threat of attacks.
-“As a child, I spent quite some time wearing gas masks.
-We would be playing in the yard, the alarm would sound, and we would run home and seal the doors hermetically to protect ourselves from the bombs,” she recalls.
+Jeanne T. Paz was raised in Tbilisi, Georgia, in the early 1980s.
+She took inspiration from her physicist parents, accompanying them on visits to a mountaintop observatory and playing with computers in the lab.
+But her childhood was far from idyllic, unfolding in surroundings where sectarian violence was distressingly common.
+At the age of 10, her family immigrated to Israel; the Persian Gulf War soon broke out, with Paz witnessing the war’s terrifying toll and facing the ever-present threat of attacks.
+“As a child, I spent quite some time wearing gas masks,” she says.